 Phase II: RAD conversions focused in two groups occurred during Fall 2017.
-Group 3 included six mixed finance properties which were not in need of renovations.
+Group 3 included six mixed finance properties which were not in need of renovations.(Note: Originally the subsidy conversion for one of the properties, Madrona Place, was included in Group 3.
+Subsequently, over \$3 million in deferred maintenance has been uncovered and the redevelopment financing costs will now be included in Group 7 activities.)
 Group 4 included three HOPE VI properties which are also newer properties that were not in need of renovations

 Phase III: To complete the RAD and Section 18 conversions, we have developed a financial strategy that allows the agency to complete the process by FY2021 by converting public housing in groups (or bundles) of properties.
 Group 5 includes two Section 18 properties and five RAD properties.
-Financial closing for Group 5 is scheduled for November 2017, and followed by extensive renovation at the two Section 18 properties and moderate rehab at the remaining properties.
-Group 6 also includes two Section 18 properties along with seven RAD properties/ Financial closing for Group 6 is scheduled for March 2019.
+Financial closing for Group 5 occurred in November 2018.
+Group 6 also includes two Section 18 properties along with seven RAD properties.
+Financial closing for Group 6 occurred in June 2019.
 Our remaining properties are broken into three more groups (Groups 7-9) and include four more Section 18 and 13 RAD conversions.
+The nine properties in Group 7 (see note above regarding Madrona Place) are scheduled for financial closing during September 2020.